swiftlang/swift-evolution/proposals/NNNN-method-and-initializer-keypaths.md

 ### Effectful value types

-Methods annotated with `nonisolated` and `consuming` are supported by this feature. `mutating`, `throwing` and `async` are not supported for any other component type and will similarly not be supported for methods.
-Keypaths cannot capture method arguments that are not `Hashable`/`Equatable`, so `escaping` is also not supported.
+Methods annotated with `nonisolated` and `consuming` are supported by this feature.
+However, noncopying root and value types [are not supported](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0437-noncopyable-stdlib-primitives.md#additional-future-work). `mutating`, `throws` and `async` are not supported for any other component type and will similarly not be supported for methods.
+Additionally keypaths cannot capture closure arguments that are not `Hashable`/`Equatable`.

 ### Component chaining